Germany's biggest landlords seek to reassure Berliners over $22 bln merger - Up News Info

 Article content

-FRANKFURT — Germany’s two biggest listed landlords Vonovia and Deutsche Wohnen have agreed to join forces in an 18 billion-euro ($22 billion) deal that they hope will defuse tensions over soaring rents ahead of general elections in September.
+FRANKFURT — Germany’s two biggest listed landlords Vonovia and Deutsche Wohnen have agreed to join forces in an 18 billion euro ($22 billion) deal they hope will defuse tensions over soaring rents ahead of general elections in September.

 The country’s biggest merger this year will create a European real estate giant with 550,000 apartments.
 It comes as Deutsche Wohnen has become the focus of popular anger in Berlin over tenant rights and affordable housing.